Jean Slater: Casting

+Bipolar disorder

-In Jean's original storyline, Stacey returns to live with her mother, who suffers from bipolar disorder, amidst one of her mental breakdowns.
-Scenes showed Jean, who had "sank into the dark despair of her illness", living in squalor, off her medication, starved, petrified, suicidal, and being abused and ridiculed by her neighbours.
+In Jean's original storyline and initial episodes, which show a much grittier persona, Stacey returns to live with her mother, who suffers from bipolar disorder, amidst one of her mental breakdowns.
+Scenes showed a very ill Jean, "as she sank into the dark despair of her illness", living in squalor, off her medication, starved, petrified, suicidal, and being abused and ridiculed by her neighbours.
 Stacey is forced to admit her to a psychiatric hospital for her own safety.
 For the storyline, Wright contacted a bipolar sufferer who she continued to remain in contact with when researching the condition.
-Wright received a positive reception from her character's bipolar storyline, with viewers of the serial approaching her with their stories relating to Jean's.
+Wright received an immensely positive reception from her character's bipolar storyline, with viewers of the serial approaching her with their stories relating to Jean's.
 She told Louisa Baldwin of Eastern Daily Press that a woman approached her on the tube and informed her that after watching Jean's storyline, she realised her son has bipolar disorder.
 The actress commented, "I was touched and realised the huge responsibility I had playing the character".

 In May 2009, Stacey started showing signs of bipolar disorder.
 Series consultant Simon Ashdown said the storyline tests Jean, adding, "you'll see her attempt to adopt more of a maternal role towards Stacey.
 Up till now it's Stacey who has been the 'carer' in the relationship."
 In an interview with entertainment website Digital Spy, Wright discussed Jean's complex character, saying "She's slightly quirky and off-kilter but also has bipolar, if that makes sense?
 The disorder's different for everybody.
 I wait until the scripts come in and sometimes I think 'we've been on a flat level for too long' so I find a way within the dialogue to make it a bit different."
 The actress also revealed that she greatly enjoys working on EastEnders as it is always full of surprises.
-In May 2010, Wright told Kris Green of Digital Spy that working with EastEnders is a privilege.
-Before her return was announced, she said of her departure: "Things can't last forever.
-I am an actress and it's all a big adventure, isn't it?
-It's wonderful to have been in it for so long.
-[Jean] wasn't meant to be a regular character, so to have crept in slowly, then become a regular...for the audience to love and for me to be able to play something a little quirky, fun and also bipolar has been a privilege."